Communication app for creating symbol and text AAC.

 Other amplifiers connect directly to TV and audio equipment using connecting leads instead of using a microphone.

-If you use a hearing aid, domestic loop systems provide an alternative to listening through a headset or ear-pieces.
-These systems consist of an induction loop placed around the room or car and a microphone and amplifier placed near the sound source.
+If you use a hearing aid, domestic loop systems provide an alternative to listening through a headset or earpiece.
+These systems consist of an induction loop placed in a room or car, and a microphone and amplifier placed near the sound source.

 Anyone sitting within the loop system with their hearing aid on 'T' will receive amplified sound from the source without background noise.
 This device eliminates the need for any wires between the user and the apparatus.